-Divorce is a hard thing for children to process and for families to deal with no matter how old the kids are, but a child psychologist has revealed that there is an age when the potential for emotional trauma children after divorce is at its ‘peak’.
+The divorce process is a hard thing for children and families to deal with no matter how old the kids are, but a child psychologist has revealed that there is an age when the potential for emotional trauma children after divorce is at its ‘peak’.

 Whatever the reasons for divorce are, and whether a child can understand them or not, a breakdown of a relationship followed by the separation of the parents is always going to affect a family unit.

-However, child psychologist Dr. Scott Carroll has revealed to fatherly.com that the impact on a child individually will depend on their age.
+However, child psychologist Dr. Scott Carroll told fatherly.com that the impact on a child individually will depend on their age.

 Children under the age of two, for example, are more likely to be left with ‘no meaningful impact’ after the divorce because of their young age, unless there is a breakdown between the parents as the child gets older (such as the parents communicating only through the child, or speaking negatively of their ex-partner in front of the child).